Spectrum FAQ

 Updating your contact/family information with us

-Your Spectrum membership number stays with you through time, you only need to complete this once with us.
-It is important though to keep this information up to date with us, especially your contact information like email, phone and address as these are also used for security questions amongst others, as well as contact purposes.
+Your Spectrum membership number stays with you through time; you only need to complete this once with us.
+It is important, though, to keep this information up to date with us, especially your contact information (e.g., email, phone, and address), as these are also used for security questions and other purposes.

-Should you ever need to update the information you registered with us, this is simply done by heading to our Membership Update page and completing the changes you need to.
+Should you ever need to update the information you registered with us, simply head to our Membership Update page and make the changes you need.

 Examples of information changes to make us aware of are as follows: